Our Mission, Vision, & History

 Our vision is that all children will be ready to succeed in school and in life.

 Children from certain populations have difficulties when they begin school, and often these difficulties result in school failure or the need for remedial and special education.
 These populations include children who have delays due to disabilities and children who are at risk of developing delays due to environmental factors such as poverty, homelessness, abuse, and neglect.

 Why we do what we do

 Science proves it.
 Helping babies and toddlers early on in life leads to greater outcomes.
-In the first few years of life, 700 new neural connections are formed every second.
+In the first few years of life, over 1 million new neural connections are formed every second.
 By the age of 3, the brain triples in weight and the number of synapses reaches a peak of about one quadrillion too!
 That’s twice the connections of an adult brain.
 This time of brain development can be maximized to set a strong foundation for learning.

 We know that very young children learn best in their natural environments and through their primary relationships.
 This is why our staff work with families in their homes and community settings to provide services and therapies.
 All of our programs adhere to evidence-based practices and focus on incorporating opportunities for learning into the families’ daily routines and utilize reflective questioning to identify and build on family strengths.